DmxLarchey/Kruskal-AlmostFull/README.md

 - [Kruskal-Trees](https://github.com/DmxLarchey/Kruskal-Trees)
 - [Kruskal-Finite](https://github.com/DmxLarchey/Kruskal-Finite)

-It can then be accessed via `From KruskalAfProp Require ...` or `From KruskalAfType Require ...` (see below).
+It can then be accessed via `From KruskalAfProp Require ...` or `From KruskalAfType Require ...`, see section on the external interface below.

 # Overview of the definitions